aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 redli -u rediss://username:password@host:port
 ```

 Not every Redis client supports SSL-encrypted connections.
-In such cases, turning off or
+In such cases, disabling or
 bypassing SSL is possible but **not recommended**.
-Use one of the following options to
+You can use one of the following
-achieve this.
+options to achieve this.

 ## Set up `stunnel` process